LinqLover/symbolic-execution-survey/report/report.md

 We present different use cases and tools for symbolic execution in \cref{applications} and examine their impact on research and industry in \cref{impact}.
 In \cref{discussion}, we discuss limitations and usage considerations for different symbolic execution tools.
 We classify some alternative approaches in \cref{related-tools} and finally give a conclusion in \cref{conclusion}.
+Additional, we provide details on different implementation strategies (\cref{implementation-strategies}) and further resources (\cref{further-reading}) in the appendices.

 # Approach